 Join us for a week of exciting and educational events showcasing the artists, designers, musicians, filmmakers, authors, fashion and beauty changemakers who are lighting up our screens and airwaves to shift our consciousness and conversations for good.

-DESC and Pioneer Thrift - Urban Fashion Recycling is looking for weekday volunteers to help support a fun, upbeat, not-for-profit thrift store and homeless service provider.
+DESC is looking for weekday/weekend volunteers to help sort through donations that benefit our DESC clients and our Pioneer Thrift Store.
 All proceeds from our store go directly to support our programs to end homelessness. https://www.facebook.com/PioneerThriftUrbanFashionRecycling

 Large donations are delivered 3 days a week to our donations processing center, located in our Rainier House building in Columbia City, where you will be sorting.
 Your responsibilities would include identifying top quality (and fashion-forward) merchandise from donations, sorting said donations for use by thrift store and our shelter programs, and helping move items within the agency.
 Ability to lift 15 lbs and commit to a weekly shift a plus.
 A minimum commitment of at least 6 months required.
 This is a great opportunity to serve your community while having a blast doing it!

 About DESC - Housing and Health to End Homelessness

 The Downtown Emergency Service Center works to end the homelessness of vulnerable people, particularly those living with serious mental or addictive illnesses.
 Through partnerships and an integrated array of comprehensive services, treatment and housing, we give people the opportunity to reach their highest potential.
 At DESC, uncommon efforts produce uncommon results that eliminate homelessness, one person at a time.